-Whether you decide to start a porcelain collection or want to identify your existing vintage and antique pieces or shop auctions for additions to your collection, you will find valuable information here on identifying antique and vintage pieces.
+Whether you would like to start a porcelain collection, identify your existing vintage and antique pieces, or shop auctions for additions to your collection, you will find valuable information here on identifying antique and vintage pieces.

 I started selling collectibles online a while back.
 The host website guidelines required that I fully describe anything I sell.
 In doing my research for the items I was selling, I found fascinating information on identifying porcelain by its mark.

 The more you discover about vintage porcelain, the more interesting it is.
 Even if you do not want to get into collecting, looking at the pretty pieces is enjoyable and relaxing.

 My collection is mostly inherited.
 The family pieces have memories attached to them.

 - You could collect everything by one manufacturer—all Royal Worcester or Spode.